 Peggy Shukur, interim director for ADL’s New England region, said the graffiti in Portsmouth “has alarmed an already on-edge Jewish community.”
 Furthermore, communities should be extra vigilant this weekend, Shukur said, since extremist groups have reportedly designated Saturday as a “day of hate.”

 “The good news is that the entire Portsmouth community has come together to reject this hate,” Shukur said.
-“It is encouraging to see so many expressions of support from civic and faith leaders, public officials and community members, demonstrating the collective outrage to these instances of antisemitism.”
+“It is encouraging to see so many expressions of support from civic and faith leaders, public officials, and community members, demonstrating the collective outrage to these instances of antisemitism.”

 About an hour after Stern-Kaufman learned that the synagogue had been targeted, James Moller Wulfe received a text message notifying him that his business, Grim North Tattoo on High Street, had been hit as well.

 Moller Wulfe, who co-owns the tattoo shop with his wife, said the vandal drew swastikas on their building and placed X’s over a rainbow sign in the window.
-The graffiti’s message was clearly a rejection of inclusivity, he said.

 “I feel like we should speak up about it and let the community know that there are those among us, or those certainly close enough within the area, that have these kind of ideas,” he said.
 “We need to be aware that this exists and this is going on, so we can stop it and stand up and say this isn’t welcome in our community.”